Charles Normal: 1996–2005

 1996, brought Normal back to the U.S. when Dizzy Reed asked him to sit in for Guns N' Roses bassist Duff McKagan who was touring with another group.
 Normal took part in the recording sessions for what would eventually become the Chinese Democracy album, but after several months of rehearsing with the rapidly dissolving line-up of Guns N' Roses, he moved back to Norway to form a band of his own.

 The Guards of Metropolis (née Softcore) was the result, a Norwegian pop rock group that spent the next few years touring Europe and America.
 In 2003, the band signed to actor Kiefer Sutherland's recently formed indie label Ironworks Music and began to record their first album.
 Creative differences between Normal and Ironworks producer Jude Cole led to the band's departure from the label and the recording of their self-produced album, Alligator.
 While Normal was finishing the album he, co-wrote, produced, and engineered Mark Lemhouse's album, The Great American Yard Sale, which won the 2005 Muddy Award for Best National Recording.

 2007–2013

-Normal began working with Pixies singer Frank Black (aka Black Francis) in 2007 as a touring and session guitarist.
+Normal began working with Pixies singer Frank Black (a.k.a.
+Black Francis) in 2007 as a touring and session guitarist.
 He has appeared on two albums by Black's side-project Grand Duchy, and played guitar on Pete Yorn's self-titled 2010 album which was produced by Black.

 In 2012, Normal signed with Los Angeles based independent label SideOneDummy Records with his latest incarnation, the self-described "audioarcheological" solo project Thriftstore Masterpiece.
 For its debut album, a cover of Lee Hazlewood's 1963 album Trouble Is a Lonesome Town, Normal enlisted members of Modest Mouse, The Dandy Warhols, Pixies, Art Brut, and The Guards of Metropolis.
 The album had a July 2013 release.